SteffenHebestreit/webcrawl-mcp/README.md

 # MCP-Server-Template

-This repository implements a Model Context Protocol (MCP) server for web crawling capabilities, exposing crawlers as LangChain-compatible tools or any MCP-compliant client.
-It includes two main services:
+This repository implements a Model Context Protocol (MCP) server for web crawling capabilities, exposing crawlers as tools for any MCP-compliant client.
+It features a unified server architecture with centralized configuration.

-- **mcp-service**: An Express-based MCP server that discovers and serves crawling tools.
-- **crawl4ai-service**: A microservice responsible for fetching and extracting web content (source repository: https://github.com/unclecode/crawl4ai)

 Documentation
 -------------